|2 am||/1900||44.2||7 30 year|

 Look for a large orange caddis.
 You'll swear it's an October caddis that got trapped in a time warp, but it's a near relative called the silver-striped sedge; same genus as the big October caddis, though.
 An orange-bodied Stimulator, Elk Hair Caddis , or Parachute Caddis would be one choice; about size 8.
 A better choice is a pupa pattern such as a Bird of Prey.
 These bugs are on their way out and will probably not be important by mid-month.

 Smaller caddis--size 16--will be available on warm days.
 A tan or olive X Caddis works well here.

 March browns hatch here, too, if the weather is mild this month.
 But before you tie on a March brown imitation, make sure the trout are actually taking them.
 Just because it's hatching, it doesn't mean the trout care.

-Midge hatches are still a factor in March.
-Red Serendipities and other pupa/larva pattern should be in your box.
+Red Serendipities and other midge pupa/larva pattern should be in your box.
+Midges are often of marginal importance here, but there are times when the imitations will work.
 Watch hatches carefully: what you may think is a blue-winged olive hatch may actually be midges.
 Carry some Griffiths Gnats as well as Sprout Midges for a dry fly option.

 |NOAA, Accuweather, Weather Channel|

 Camp Sherman Store and Fly Shop 541-595-6711

 Confluence Fly Shop 541-678-5351